sladestewart/ai-routines/README.md

 - This kind of setup helps to enforce consistency, save time, and reduce onboarding friction for new developers.

 ### Where 'AI Routines' Fit In
-The concept of 'AI Routines' (and also its 'sister concept' of 'AI Scripts') revolves around using AI to manage these.
+The concept of 'AI Routines' (and also its 'sister concept' of 'AI Scripts') revolves around using AI to manage these Routines - including allowing them to be expressed (in some instances) in natural language.

 #### AI Routine
 The scripts that dev teams create are a specific 'flavor' of Routines, expressed in a specific formal language.
 AI Routines are another 'flavor' - a Routine expressed in natural language.
 It still has the concept of 'Steps' (and perhaps, as this project evolves - if it ends up making sense - other concepts from structured programming might get 'pulled in'), and it still has an algorighmic approach.
 But the way it's expressed is in natural language.
 This intends the following benefits